Powerful Micros Improve Our Health

 Superfood My Body is a Raw Whole Food and is NOT a Dietary Supplement

-Our dehydrated microgreens are 100% natural and provide the benefit to you from all the minerals and fibre from the vegetables without losing any of the nutritional content.
+Our dehydrated microgreens are 100% natural and provide the benefit to you from all the minerals and fiber from the vegetables without losing any of the nutritional content.

 Its no secret that most of the population do not like most of the healthy dark leafy greens that have the highest nutritional content, such as kale, spinach, collard greens, mustard and so on.
 Our bodies need the nutrition that these dark leafy greens provide to maintain a healthy nutritional balance to our body.